sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 ### Pluralization

-With pluralization a translation can be formatted to adapt to a number argument.
+With pluralization, a microcopy message can be formatted to adapt to a number argument.

 ```json
 "ManageListingsPage.youHaveListings":
   "You have {count} {count, plural, one {listing} other {listings}}",
 ```

-This translation takes the `count` argument and uses the `plural`, `one` and `other` keywords to format the last word of the translation to be _listing_ or _listings_ based on the `count`.
-The pluralized translation can be used with the `FormattedMessage` component:
+This message takes the `count` argument and uses the `plural`, `one` and `other` keywords to format the last word of the microcopy message to be _listing_ or _listings_ based on the `count`.
+The pluralized message can be used with the `FormattedMessage` component:

 ```jsx
 <FormattedMessage